picorana/sparqling/README.md

 	gulp

 in the base project directory.
-The default behaviour of gulp is to watch for changes in the `.coffee ` folder and recompile the coffee files, bundling them into app.js.
+The default behaviour of gulp is to watch for changes in the `.coffee ` folder and recompile the coffee files, bundling them into sparqling.js.
 You can force `gulp` to just build once with `gulp build` or to watch for changes with `gulp watch`

 The project is developed in `coffeescript`, and the source files are contained in the `coffee` folder of this repository. `gulp` is used to compile coffeescript to javascript and to bundle the project files together with the third party libraries.
-The final result is stored in the `js` folder.
+The final result is stored in the `dist` folder.

 ## Disclaimer
 Based on [GrapholScape](https://github.com/gianluca-pepe/GrapholScape) by [gianluca-pepe](https://github.com/gianluca-pepe).